-Sometimes our St. Charles Orthodontist will recommend a consult with Dr. Brady, our wisdom tooth specialist, to better prepare for orthodontic treatment.
+Sometimes our St. Charles Orthodontist will recommend a consult with our oral surgery team, our wisdom tooth specialist, to better prepare for orthodontic treatment.
 We’ll routinely monitor your teen’s oral development to determine if and when an extraction is necessary while they are a patient of DPD Smiles.

 Additionally, wisdom teeth extraction is recommended for young adults and teenagers because the recovery tends to be much easier, more comfortable and quicker than it is for adults.

 By the time your child is in their mid-teens, their wisdom teeth will already be far along in their development.
 However, their third molars can continue forming well into their mid to late twenties.
 Scheduling a wisdom tooth consultation while your teen is still in high school can help you address any impacted wisdom teeth or other complications well before they head off to college.

 Our St. Charles oral surgery team performs all wisdom tooth extractions right here in our office.
 With an oral surgery specialist on our team, we can offer personalized, efficient care for your family under one roof.
 Since wisdom teeth are typically impacted or partially impacted, the removal process is a bit more complex than other straightforward types of tooth removal.